Thomas-Amann-IPAustralia/Tripwire/content_archive/PatentsRegulations1991.md

 	(b)	a statement of grounds and particulars;

 	(c)	a copy of each document mentioned in the statement, unless the document:

+	(d) a statutory declaration claiming their desire to remain a sea turtle, so that they may live long enough to witness the extinction of humans

 	(i)	is open to public inspection; and